michael-yc/SDE-NG/CY61B - Lecture notes.md

 	- Logical equality
 		- Fractions 1/3 and 3/6 are "equals"
 		- "Set" objects are equals if they contain some elements(even stored in differnent orders).

+- Code
+	- Test deep structural equality

+			public boolean equals(SList other) {
+				if (size != other.size) {
+					return false;
+				}

+				SListNode n1 = head;
+				SListNode n2 = other.head;

+				while (n1 != null) {
+					if (!n1.item.equals(n2.item)) {
+						return false;
+					}
+					n1 = n1.next;
+					n2 = n2.next;
+				}
+			}

+- Testing
+	- Modular testing
+		- Test drives & stubs
+		- Test drivers call the code, check the results.

+	- Stubs: bits of code called by the code being tested.
+		- Fill in for missing method.
+		- Determine whether bug lies in calling method or callee by replacing callee with stub
+		- Produce test data that real subroutines rarely produce  |  Produces repeatable test data.

+	- Integration Testing
+		- Define interfaces well!
+No ambiguity in descriptions of behaviors.
+			- Learn to use the debugger.

+	- Result verification
+		- Data structure integrity checkers.
+			- Inspects data structure & verifies that all invariants are satisfied.
+		- Algorithm result checker.
+			- Sorting -->> check that each result <= its successor.

+	- Assertion: Code that tests an invariant or result.

+	- Regression Testing: test suite that can be re-run when changes are made.

+## Lecture 11 Inheritance

+- A subclass can modify a superclass in 3 ways.
+	- It can declare new fields.
+	- New methods
+	- It can override old methods with new implementations.

+- TailList is the subclass of SList.
+- Code:

+		public TailList() {
+			//SList(); set size = 0, head = null;
+			tail = null;
+		}
+		To change this:
+		public TailList(int x) {
+			super(x);   // must be first statement in constructor.-->> SList(x);
+			tail = null;
+		}
+		public void insertFront(Object obj) {
+			super.insertFront(obj);
+			if (size == 1) {
+				tail = head;
+			}
+		}

+- The "protected" keyword
+- Code

+		public class SList {
+			protected SListNode head;
+			protected int size;
+		}
+		"protected" field/method is visible to declring class & all its subclasses.
+		"private" fields aren't visible to subclasses.

+- __Every TailList Is an SList__
+	- SList s = new TailList();
+	- TailList t = new SList(); -->> Compile time error.
+		- static type: the type of a variable.
+		- dynamic type: the class of the object/variable reference.
+	- When we invoke overriden method, Java calls method for the object's dynamic type, regardless of static type.
+	- SList s = new TailList();
+	- s.insertEnd(obg); // calls TailList.inserEnd();
+	- s = new SList();
+	- s.insertEnd(obj); // calls SListinsertEnd();
+	- Why D.M.L matters?
+	- Method that sorts an SList using only method calls.
+Now TailLists as well.

+## Lecture 12 -- Abstract Classes

+- New method in TailList called eatList().
+	- TailList t = new TailList();
+	- t.eatList();
+		- SList s = new TailList();
+		- s.eatList(); //compile-time error.
+		- Why?
+			- Not every SList has an "eatList()" method.
+			- Java can't use dynamic method look up on s.
+	- Slist s;
+	- TailList t = new TailList();
+		- s = t;
+		- t = s;  // compile-time error.
+		- t = (TailList) s;
+		- s = new SList();
+		- t = (TailList) s; //Run-time error.
+	- "instanceof" operator tells you whether object is of specific class.
+		- code

+				if (s instanceof TailList) {
+					t = (TailList)s;
+				}
+				false, s is null or does not reference to a TailList or subclass.

+- Abstract classes:
+	- A class whose sole purpose is to be implemented.
+		- Code

+				public abstract class List {
+					protected int size;
+					public int length() {
+						return size;
+					}
+					public abstract void insertFront(object item);
+				}
+				List myList;
+				myList = new List();  -->> Compile-time error

+- __Abstract methods lacks implementation.__

+- A non-abstract class may never
+	- contain an abstract method,
+	- inherit one without providing an implementation
+		- List myList = new SList();
+		- myList.insertFront();

+- Interface vs abstract class
+	- A class can inherit from only are class, but can "implement"(inherit from) as many Java interfaces as you like.
+	- A java interface cannot be new;
+		- implement any methods,
+		- include only fields except "static final" constraints.
+Only contains methos prototypes & constants.

+## Lecture 13 -- Java Packages

+- Java packages
+	- Package: Colletion of classes, Java interfaces, & subpackages.
+	- 3 benefits:
+		- Packages can contain hidden classes not visible outside package.
+		- Classes can have fields & methods visible inside package only.
+		- Different packages can have classes with same name.
+	- 2 examples:
+		- java.io standard library.
+		- List package containing DList & DListNode.

+- Using packages
+	- Every program implicitly imports java.lang.*
+	- A class/variable with package protection is visible to any class in same package, not outside package(files outside directory).
+	- Files outside only see public classes/methods/fields.

+- Compiling & running must be done from outside package.
+	- javac -g   list/SList.java
+	- java   list.SList

+## Lecture 14 -- Exceptions

+- Run-time error: Java throws an exception.
+- Prevent the error by "catching" the exception.
+	- Purpose #1: Surviving errors.
+	- Code explanation about open a file and read with try and catch.
+		- Executes the code inside "Try".
+		- If "try" code executes normally, skip "catch" clauses.
+		- If "try" code throws exception, do not finish "try" code.
+Jump to first "catch" clause that matches exception, execute " Matches" exception object thrown is some class/subclass of type in "catch" clause.